jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.008.png" width="50" />

-If a command might only be used or usable as a definition, it might be drawn with a *dashed border*:
+If a command might used as a definition, it might be drawn with a *dashed border*:

 <img src="images/1.%20Commands%20Main%20Concepts.006.png" width="70" />